negativefnnancy/Negaive-Nancy-s-Video-Studio/README.md

 Negative Nancy's live video production software!

-It's the software Negative Nancy uses to create her Youtube videos and streams!
+It's _(to be)_ the software Negative Nancy uses to create her Youtube videos and streams!

 _NOTE: this is super ultra pre-alpha right now!! none of this is reliable_